Sin

 Let that sink in.

-It was the religious leaders who blamed, mocked, and plotted against Jesus.
-It was the religious leaders who condemned Him.
+It was the crowd who blamed, mocked, and plotted against Jesus.
+It was the crowd who condemned Him.
 They were the ones who ultimately delivered our Lord to be crucified under Pontius Pilate.

 This reality can so easily be lost on us.
-We tend to look at the crucifixion and trace it back to Pontius Pilate alone, forgetting that it was the choices – the thoughts, words, and actions – of those who called themselves religious leaders that ultimately led to the trial.
+We tend to look at the crucifixion and trace it back to Pontius Pilate alone, forgetting that it was the choices – the thoughts, words, and actions – of the people in the crowd that ultimately led to the trial.

 It calls to mind some thoughts for pondering …

-How often are we like the Sanhedrin?
+How often do we follow the crowd?
 Condemnation is something we can all choose.
 We may not think of it as condemnation, but it can appear in many forms.

 Rash judgment